withshepherd/graphql-codegen-zod/readme.md

-# GRAPHQL SCHEMA TO zod SCHEMA
+# GRAPHQL SCHEMA TO ZOD SCHEMA

 The reason for this project is to maintain a single source of truth, between graphql and zod.
+Inspired by https://github.com/tinezmatias/codegen-graphql-yup

 ## Configs